Yi-Chiu Chen, Co-founder of Ponding bookstore

 Unrestricted

-This time, the Winsing Arts Foundation will invite Chen Yi-Chiu, co-founder of Ponding Bookstore, to be the keynote speaker at the first expert lecture of Gabriel Orozco’s solo exhibition.
-Chen Yi-Chiu will focus on Orozco’s early works, including photography and ready-mades, extending to the artist’s large-scale sculptures and installations, to talk about the everydayness and ordinariness in his works, as well as his creative philosophy, attempting to unravel the creator’s intentions and the plain yet captivating qualities within the works.
-Chen Yi-Chiu will also share with the audience about Orozco’s large-scale retrospective held at Tate Modern in London in 2011, reflecting on the poetic and philosophical aspects of the works, as well as the exhibition space, to consider the relationship between the works themselves and the viewers.
+This time, the Winsing Arts Foundation will invite Yi-Chiu Chen, co-founder of PonDing Bookstore, to be the keynote speaker at the first lecture of Gabriel Orozco’s solo exhibition.
+Chen will focus on Orozco’s early works, including photography and ready-mades, and extend to the artist’s large-scale sculptures and installations, to discussthe everydayness and ordinariness in his works, as well as his creative philosophy, unraveling the artist’s intentions and the plain yet captivating qualities within his works.
+Chen will also share with the audience about Orozco’s large-scale retrospective at Tate Modern in London in 2011, reflecting on the poetic and philosophical aspects of the works, as well as the exhibition space, to consider the relationship between the works and the viewers.

-“For Orozco, the medium is not the message.
-The medium is more like the action itself.
-In doing these things, what they pursue is a release from the work, and through that release, they can deepen the meaning contained in their work.” - Yi-Chiu Chen
+“For Orozco, the medium is not simply the message; rather, it functionsmore like the action itself.
+In doing these things, they pursue a release from the work, and through that release, they can deepen the meaning of their work.” - Yi-Chiu Chen

-When speaking of “philosophy,” Chen Yi-Chiu, director of Ponding Bookstore, tried to draw on the experience of meditation to discuss Orozco’s creation, and used the book Gabriel Orozco: Written Matter as the thread of the lecture.
-This book, through extensive writing, presents the artist’s self-questioning and inner sorting, and through such a process of sorting, the works are purified and simplified.
+When speaking of “philosophy,” Yi-Chiu Chen, director of Pon Ding Bookstore, drew on the experience of meditation to discuss Orozco’s creation, and used the book Gabriel Orozco: Written Matter as the thread of the lecture.
+This book, through extensive writing, presents the artist’s self-questioning and the teasing out of his inner world.
+Through this process, the works are purified and simplified.

 Orozco’s artistic practice spans sculpture, installation, painting, and photography.
-Yi-Chiu opened the lecture with two photographic works, Cats and Watermelons and Five Problems, to discuss his early practices and the sculptural qualities within photography.
-Yi-Chiu also shared many interesting stories from the artist’s creative process recorded in the book, and extended from photography to sculpture.
-For example, since Orozco was a racing fan from childhood, he imagined the image of a car on the road being cut in half, which led to the creation of his iconic sculpture La DS.
-Yielding Stone was made by rolling a lump of clay everywhere he went for three to four months, leaving behind the traces of its movement.
+Chen opened the lecture with two photographic works, Cats and Watermelons and Five Problems, discussing his early practices and the sculptural qualities within his photography.
+She also shared many interesting stories from the artist’s creative process, recorded in the book, and extended from photography to sculpture.
+For example, since Orozco was a racing fan from childhood, he visualized a car on the road being cut in half, which led to the creation of his iconic sculpture La DS.
+Yielding Stonewas made by rolling a lump of clay everywhere he went for three to four months, leaving behind the traces of its movement.
 As for Yogurt Caps, his first work shown in a commercial gallery, Orozco once said: “I want to disappoint those who are waiting for a surprise.
-When you make a decision, someone will be disappointed, because they think they know you.
+When you make a decision, some people are disappointed, because they think they know you.
 Only then can poetry happen.”
 This work created a strong sense of shock in the exhibition space at the time.
-Yi-Chiu also mentioned that in Black Kites, the skull serves as a vessel carrying the image of the spirit.
+Chen also mentioned that in Black Kites, the skull serves as a vessel bearing the appearance of the soul.